squer-solutions/cc-ws-2024/exercises/exercise6/java/README.md

     * It is highly recommended to inspect the `pom.xml` in detail to understand which steps are performed

+## Topic creation and schema registration
+* Kafka streams is capable of creating topics and registering the schema itself
+* However, sometimes you might want to do this steps yourself (not strictly necessary for the purposes of this workshop)
+### Manual topic creation and schema registration
 Before starting the application we also need to register the new `Customer-Transformed-Topic` schema for the `customer-transformed-topic`, go to the [Control Center](http://localhost:9021/), click on the **cluster card**, choose `Topics` from the left menu and click on the `+ Add Topic` button, give it the name `customer-transformed-topic` and click on the `Create with defaults` button,